Mitchy1993/dndcloud/content/Worlds/The Forgotten Realms/Characters/Npc's/Waterdeep/Southern Wards/Laeral Silverhand.md

 - Laeral Silverhand is described as an elegant and regal woman, often adorned in robes befitting her status as a powerful wizard and political leader.

-#### Campaign Integration:

-- Including Laeral Silverhand in a campaign can provide players with opportunities to interact with a key figure in the political and magical landscape of the Forgotten Realms.
-- Her involvement may lead to quests, alliances, or challenges related to the governance of Waterdeep and the broader realms.
----